Skip to main content

 • Track site usage: Measure page views, booking events, and conversion funnel via Google Analytics 4 (opt-in) and server-side PostHog events (always-on).
 We use this to understand which features work.

-• Comply with carrier insurance covenants: Maintain audit logs of booking details, photos, signatures, and delivery proof for insurance claim handling and dispute resolution.
+• Comply with coverage documentation requirements: Maintain audit logs of booking details, photos, signatures, and delivery proof for coverage claim handling and dispute resolution.

 • Comply with BSA/high-value reporting: Bookings with declared value ≥ $10,000 are screened per the Bank Secrecy Act and reported as required by law.